-The traditional venue for oral performance was the mushairah, which consisted of a smallish group of patrons, connoisseurs, master-poets (‘Ustads’), and apprentices.
+The traditional venue for oral performance was the mushairah, which consisted of a smallish group of (male) patrons, connoisseurs, master-poets (‘Ustads’), and apprentices.
 Most mushairahs were based on a well-known ‘pattern’ line announced in advance, so that everybody’s ghazals composed in this pattern were formally identical (sharing meter, rhyme, and refrain).
 This formal identity made them extremely comparable, so that individual achievement stood out strikingly.
 Recitation-- or chanting in a popular style called tarannum (an example: Jigar Moradabadi, 1957)-- of the first line of a verse was followed by a longish pause full of praise and exclamatory comment from the audience, after which the first line was repeated and then finally followed by the second line.
-This style of presentation created an interval of time when the audience had access to the first line but not the second-- with possibilities for creating suspense, misdirection, surprise, etc., that became major factors-- along with complex wordplay-- in the development of the ghazal's poetics.
+Mushairahs were thus lively and participatory; this modern example (Ghalib Academy, Delhi, 2013) shows how they sometimes still are.
+This style of oral presentation created an interval of time when the audience had access to the first line but not the second-- with possibilities for creating suspense, misdirection, surprise, etc., that became major factors-- along with complex wordplay-- in the development of the ghazal's poetics.

 Poets recited in order of increasing seniority; because of the emphasis on apprenticeship over time and the required mastery of technical skills, the seniormost poets were politely assumed to be the finest.
 Everybody had a small notebook in which he (women rarely attended mushairahs) quickly jotted down verses that struck his fancy, for later discussion with friends.
 Famous poets were often the rock stars of their day; bands of their apprentices were even known to riot when they encountered each other in the streets of Lucknow.
 Although the majority of ghazal poets were upper- or middle-class Muslim men, ghazals by women, by people of other religions (including Hindus, Sikhs, and Christians), and by people of working-class backgrounds, are amply documented.
 For details of this literary culture, and its self-documentation in anthologies called ‘tazkirahs’, see ‘A Long History’ ([site]).

 All poetry is made out of other poetry, but not all poetry is glad of it; the ghazal, however, delights in its huge treasury of earlier verses.
 The very origins of Urdu poetry included macaronic (mixed) Persian/Urdu lines and verses; the classical training for a poet included memorizing literally thousands of verses by earlier Persian and Urdu Ustads.
-There were various technical terms for the deliberate or inadvertent use of another poet's line, or idea, or image.
+There were various technical terms for the deliberate or inadvertent use of another poet's line or idea.
 If deliberate, it was either a tribute or a challenge—or usually both; if inadvertent, was it creative coincidence, innovative development, or vulgar imitation?
-And was every usage of the early masters sacred, or should modern idiom have legitimacy as well?
+And was every usage of the early masters authoritative, or should modern idiom have legitimacy as well?
 Mushairahs also functioned as technical workshops in which issues like these could be publicly addressed.

 At the most basic level, the ghazal is the first-person voice of a passionate lover who laments his lack of access to his beloved.
 This lover is always construed as masculine.
 In some verses the beloved is very clearly feminine (as for example when women’s clothing, veiling, etc. is mentioned); she is then either a courtesan, or an inaccessible lady in pardah.
 In other verses the beloved is very clearly masculine (as when the beginnings of the coquettish adolescent boy’s beard are said to appear, destroying his androgynous charm).
 In most verses, the gender of the beloved can’t be decided for sure.
 This undecideability is partly due to the brevity of the verses, and to the emphasis on the lover’s feelings rather than descriptions of the beloved.
 In Persian, it’s also due to the nature of the grammar: verb endings don't vary with gender.
 In Urdu, the beloved is always treated as grammatically masculine.